 - 1883: Death of Artis Magistra Zoo in Amsterdam, the last known quota, a subspecies of field zebra.

-- 1898: Spanish-American War: American and Spanish Forces abolished in Cuba.
+- 1898: Spanish-American War: American and Spanish Forces were abolished in Cuba.

 - 1908: Henry Ford’s car company created the first car model.